Feeeeddmmmeee/dotfiles/README.md

 - [ ] ~~pc case pywal~~ unlikely to work ://

 ## :exclamation: Known Issues
-- Every once in a while after changing my keyboard's backlight settings it turns off stops responding for a few seconds.
+- Every once in a while after changing my keyboard's backlight settings it turns off and stops responding for a few seconds.

 <br>